Fixing the nanonose 1.0 for the DARPA-MITRealNose sniff-off competition.

 Outreach

-He is a co-organizer of the Membrane Protein Frontiers Conference and the MIT Bits to Bio Conference as well as the chair of the speaker selection committee of the MIT Label Free Research Guest Lecture Series (e.g. Olfaction, Evolution).
+He co-organized the Membrane Protein Frontiers Conference and the MIT Bits to Bio Conference and chaired the speaker selection committee of the MIT Label Free Research Guest Lecture Series (e.g. Olfaction, Evolution).
 He co-founded and led the Hellenic Business Network Big Idea Competition, raising funding for and mentoring early local startups enabling them to succeed in bringing to market: lightweight vertical wind turbines, multilingual translation technologies and collaborative law-writing software.

-He volunteers on the advisory board of Zino Ventures a fund focused on bringing the lab-to-market lessons learned from MIT to bear on innovative international investment strategies and technology development in New Zealand.
+He volunteers on the advisory board of Zino Ventures a fund focused on bringing the lab-to-market lessons learned from MIT to bear on innovative international investment strategies and technology development in New Zealand and also volunteers as advisor to BioFab.